benumc/Heos_Savant_Basic/README.md

   You should see a list of each discovered Heos Input with a number.

-  Using that number, you can make your audio connections in blueprint and upload and test.
+  Using that number, you can make your audio connections in blueprint.

+  To get your Hostname, search state center for PID_ and you should see a list of all the heos players and their IDs.

+  Enter the ID in the hostname field exactly as shown.

+  Finally upload and test.